BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/11/index.md

 Let's program our car to not only stop before we hit a wall, but also turn to avoid it!

 <div markdown="1">
-This code will make the robot to turn right if it sees an object less than 20 cm away, otherwise it will move forward.
+This code will make the robot turn right if it sees an object less than 20 cm away, otherwise it will move forward.
 Try it out!

 ![fig 15.5](fig-15_5.png){:.image .block-based}